MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 The easiest way to classify and protect your documents and emails is when you are creating or editing them from within your Office desktop apps: **Word**, **Excel**, **PowerPoint**, **Outlook**.

-However, you can also classify and protect files by using **File Explorer**, which supports additional file types and is a convenient way to classify and protect multiple files at once.
+However, you can also classify and protect files by using **File Explorer**.
+This method supports additional file types and is a convenient way to classify and protect multiple files at once.
 This method supports protecting Office documents, PDF files, text and image files, and a wide range of other files.

 If your label applies protection to a document, the protected document is not suitable to be saved on SharePoint or OneDrive for Business.
 These locations do not support the following for protected files: Co-authoring, Office Online, search, document preview, thumbnail, and eDiscovery.